kyma-project/kyma/docs/getting-started/12-bind-redis-service-to-function.md

 ---
-title: Bind a Redis ServiceInstance to a Function
+title: Bind a Redis ServiceInstance to the Function
 type: Getting Started
 ---